-The Clinical Biochemistry section provides 24/7 services for analysing biochemical constituents in body fluids such as blood, urine, cerebrospinal fluid, pleural fluid, ascitic fluid, etc. It offers a wide range of routine and non-routine tests to assist clinicians in the diagnosis and management of a variety of diseases.
+The Clinical Biochemistry section provides 24/7 services for analyzing biochemical constituents in blood, urine, cerebrospinal fluid and other body fluids.
+A wide range of tests are offered to assist clinicians in the diagnosis and management of diseases.

 Haematology section provides routine haematology, coagulation testing and blood-borne parasites screening.